 Who we are and what we do

-- The British Gliding Association (BGA) was formed in 1930 and is the governing body for the sport of gliding in the UK.
+- The British Gliding Association (BGA) was formed on 27th March 1930 and is the governing body for the sport of gliding in the UK.

 - The BGA’s members are the 80 clubs that provide gliding facilities for their members.